tpaschalis/tpaschalis.github.io/_posts/2020-03-09-golang-separate-integration-tests.markdown

 ### With build constraints
 A good first step is to separate integration tests into different `XYZ_integration_test.go` files.

-Separating your tests like this also enables selection by using [tags to constrain builds](https://golang.org/pkg/go/build/#hdr-Build_Constraints).
+Separating your tests like this enables selection by using [tags to constrain builds](https://golang.org/pkg/go/build/#hdr-Build_Constraints).

-If you include a `// +build integration` as the top-line of your test files, they will only be compiled and run with `go ./... test -v -tags integration`.
+If you include a `// +build integration` as the top-line of your test files, they will only be compiled when passing the appropriate tag as `go ./... test -v -tags integration`.

 These build constraints can be more complex, including full boolean formulas.
 You can do more complex stuff such as